Paper

 Abstract

 This work introduces e-GPU, an open-source and highly configurable RISC-V Graphic Processing Unit designed to deliver parallel acceleration to ultra-low-power TinyAI devices.
-The platform utilizes a lightweight Tiny-OpenCL framework for programming and
+The platform utilizes a lightweight

 Research